Welcome to today's edition of the Rush 24-7 podcast.

 Yes.

-But to show them his heart, not to get them to say, my preference is a Mormon as president, but to say, this is a man of faith and a man I'm comfortable with.
+But I think he did, as we say, what he had to do to be in the game, but to show them his heart, not to get them to say, my preference is a Mormonist president, but to say, this is a man of faith and a man I'm comfortable with.

-Charles Crowhammer is one of those things.
+Charles Krauthammer is one of those.

-It it's just a crying shame he had to make this speech.
+It's just a crying shame he had to make this speech.

-And Crowdhammer lays it off on Huckabee.
+And Krauthammer lays it off on Huckabee.

-Um Christian, but whatever, I forget the exact text of the ad, calls it a good ad, but he says Huckabee is behind this.
+Calls it a good ad, but he says Huckabee is behind this.

-Uh the the was the I guess not totally, but the final straw, requiring Romney to make the speech, and he was just unhappy.
+I guess not totally, but the final straw requiring Romney to make the speech.

-Crowdhammer said it's just a shame that the climate in this country has gotten the point that that speech was even necessary.
+Krauthammer said, it's just a shame that the climate in this country has gotten the point that that speech was even necessary.

-I want here's a here's a passage from the speech yesterday, and this this passage has the libs literally up in arms.
+And this passage has the libs literally up in arms.

-In John Adams' words, we have no government armed with power capable of contending with human passions, unbridled by morality and religion.
+In John Adams' words, we have no government armed with power capable of contending with human passions unbridled by morality and religion.

 Our Constitution, he said, was made for a moral and religious people.

-Just as religion requires freedom.
+Freedom requires religion, just as religion requires freedom.

 Freedom opens the windows of the soul so that man can discover his most profound beliefs and commune with God.